Subscribe To This Site

 Subject Area - What type of classes do you want to take?
 Do you want to earn a degree or just take some classes for High School credit?
 Do you want your student to take one or two classes online or all of their coursework?

-Here are other factors to consider when thinking about accredited online classes:
+Factors to consider when thinking about accredited online classes:

 Costs - Most schools start at $775.00 per year or $495.00 per course.
 They also have at least a $150 registration fee per year.